ShadowNode/shadownode.github.io/README.md

 If you clone or download this project to your local computer and run `hugo server`, your site can be accessed under `localhost:1313/hugo/`.

-The theme used is adapted from http://themes.gohugo.io/beautifulhugo/.
+The layout used is the same as https://learn.netlify.com/en/, but the theme is changed!

 ## Troubleshooting